ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 When you create an SQL Server database backup job, you must specify the Windows&reg; administrator or SQL Server administrator credentials that allow the {{site.data.keyword.cloud_notm}} Agent to connect to the instance where you are backing up databases.

 To back up the data, you can run the backup job manually or schedule the job to run.
-When scheduling or running a job, you can specify whether to back up the database, the transaction logs, or both.
+When you schedule or run a job, you can specify whether to back up the database, the transaction logs, or both.

 To add an MSSQL database backup job, complete the following tasks.
 1. On the navigation bar, click **Computers**.
 The Computers page shows registered servers.